+'''

+would have thought her common."

+"It is what you think that matters."

+Again James Bentley flushed.

-"Her hair," he said.
-"And the kind of clothes she wears - Mother, of course, was old-fashioned."
+"Her hair," he said. "d the kind of clothes abe

+--Mother, of course, was old-fashioned ."

 He broke off.

+"But you found Miss Williams--what shall I

+sympathetic?"

+"She was alwaya very kind," said Jamea Bentley slowly.

+"But she didn't--really--understand.

-"But you found Miss Williams - what shall I say - sympathetic?"
-"She was always very kind," said James Bentley slowly.
-"But she didn't - really - understand.
-Her mother died when she was only a child, you see."
+Her mother died

+when she was only a child, you see."

 "And then you lost your job," said Poirot.
+"You couldn't

-"You couldn't get another.
-Miss Williams met you once at Broadhinny, I understand?"
+get another.
+Miss Williams met you once at Broadhinny, I

+understand?"

 James Bentley looked distressed.

+"Yes--yes.
+She was coming over there on business and

+he sent me a post-c.rd.
+Asked me to meet her.
+I can't

+'''